 By state law, our facility is NOT open to the public.
 We are a home-based group and therefore do not offer open tours to view the turtles in our care.
 Please take a moment to fill out the Adoption Application, which can be found above.
 Once you submit the application, we will be in touch and, if approved, can set up an appointment to view the turtle you're interested in.
 Detailed information about each available turtle is available on request.
 Please email firstname.lastname@example.org.

 We do not charge an adoption fee and we do not sell any turtles.
 All potential adopters will be heavily screened.
 We are willing to ship, on a case-by-case basis - adopter pays all shipping costs.
 If a turtle is to be shipped out of state, the adoption must also first be approved by the MS Department of Wildlife, Fisheries and Parks.
 Shipping is temperature-sensitive.
 Depending on where you live, we may not be able to ship to you during summer or winter.
-Absolutely no turtles will be shipped between Thanksgiving and Christmas, regardless of temperature.
+There will be absolutely no adoptions, local or otherwise, between Thanksgiving and New Year.

 Please be familiar with your state and local laws.
 We will not willingly or knowingly adopt any turtle where it is prohibited to do so by law.
 In Mississippi, you MUST possess a "valid Resident Sportsman's License, a Resident All Game Hunting and Freshwater Fishing License, a Small Game Hunting and Freshwater Fishing License, or a Non-Resident All Game Hunting License" to possess native turtles.
 Further, "no person shall possess more than a total of 20 nongame reptiles" and of that 20 "no more than four (4) can be of the same species or subspecies."
 Mississippi Code of 1972, Section 49-5-107.
 More on Mississippi laws regarding turtles, frogs, salamanders, or snakes can be found on the website of the MS Department of Wildlife, Fisheries and Parks.